SenseLogic/PENDOWN/README.md

 $$$^~00f\ This text has been deleted. $$$
 ```

-Custom tags are identified in their definition order, before any predefined tags.
+Custom tags are recognized in their definition order, before predefined tags.

 ## Syntax highlighting